UC Libraries Mass Digitization Projects

 Books scanned through the Google Books project are being digitized offsite in a Google-managed facility.
 Books scanned by Internet Archive were digitized at Internet Archive facilities including the SRLF facility within the UC Libraries system.

-7. What will happen to the books after digitization?
+7. What happens to the books after digitization?